microsoftgraph/msgraph-sdk-powershell/src/Calendar/Calendar/docs/v1.0-beta/New-MgUserCalendarGroupCalendar.md

 # New-MgUserCalendarGroupCalendar

 ## SYNOPSIS
-Use this API to create a new calendar in a calendar group for a user.
+Create new navigation property to calendars for users

 ## SYNTAX